blopker/0stars/README.md

 I've been traveling a lot recently.
 As such, I've been a Google Maps power user, reading reviews like my life depends on it.
 Sometimes it does.

 All this time with Maps has given me an appreciation for the 1-star reviews people leave.
-Some of them have brought be considerable joy, not because I enjoy other people's misery (maybe I do?), but because of the perspective it invariably brings me.
+Some of them have brought me considerable joy, not because I enjoy other people's misery (maybe I do?), but because of the perspective it invariably brings me.
 My bad day doesn't seem so bad when I have access to others' struggles.

 This project is all about bringing that joy to you.